Access the Series: Enrolling now in The Estate Registry. →

 2. Whisk vigorously to ensure a homogenous acid-base.

-3. While whisking constantly, slowly drizzle in the olive oil to execute a stable lipid emulsion.
+3. While whisking constantly, slowly drizzle in the olive oil to create a smooth, creamy dressing.

 4. Season with salt and pepper to taste.
 Transfer to an airtight container and refrigerate until ready for service.